sqlmapproject/sqlmap/Usage.md

 Rather than providing a single target URL, it is possible to test and inject against HTTP requests proxied through [Burp proxy](http://portswigger.net/suite/) or
 [WebScarab proxy](http://www.owasp.org/index.php/Category:OWASP_WebScarab_Project).
 This option requires an argument which is the proxy's HTTP requests log file.

+### Parse targets from remote sitemap(.xml) file

+Option: `-x`

+A sitemap is a file where web admins can list the web page locations of their site to tell search engines about the site content's organization.
+You can provide a sitemap's location to sqlmap by using option `-x` (e.g. `-x http://www.target.com/sitemap.xml`) so it could find usable target URLs for scanning purposes.

 ### Scan multiple targets enlisted in a given textual file